AleLoiac/Ecommerce-go-grpc/README.md

 You can also use Postman to try the APIs, click on "NEW" and then on "gRPC Request".

-Just remember to use the Example Message feature to check how the requests are structured.
+Remember to use the Example Message feature to check how the requests are structured.